MicrosoftDocs/sdk-api/sdk-api-src/content/mfidl/nn-mfidl-imfsensoractivitymonitor.md

 The OnActivitiesReport function updates a boolean class member to indicate whether the queried sensor device is currently in use and then sets an event to signal that the status has been obtained.

-**Note** that The callback can be called multiple times and may not contain any reports hence the event is only set when reports were found.
+**Note** that the callback can be called multiple times and may not contain any reports, so the event is only set when reports were found.

 ```cpp